 Safely Recover from Minor Joint Injuries

-At-Home Remedies:
+At-Home Remedies

 Also Read: How can Stretching Routines Enhance Post‑Exercise Recovery?

-• Braces, canes, or special shoe inserts for support
+• Braces, canes, or orthotic inserts

 • Physical or occupational therapy